wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ### Gene prediction

 The process of finding protein coding genes differs between prokaryotic and eukaryotic genomes.
-In both cases the aim is to find open reading frames: contiguous stretches of DNA that encode proteins.
+In both cases the aim is to find open reading frames (ORFs): contiguous stretches of DNA that encode proteins.
 However, since RNA splicing ({numref}`splicing`) is almost absent in prokaryotic genomes, prokaryotic ORFs can be found directly in the genomic DNA.
 As a result, simply enumerating all possible ORFs in a genome is a common step in prokaryotic genome annotation.
 In contrast, ORFs in eukaryotic genomes are found on _mature_ mRNAs.
 As such, all eukaryotic gene prediction methods take splicing into account, thereby greatly increasing their computational complexity.
 Both prokaryotic and eukaryotic gene prediction typically can be classified as either evidence based prediction or ab initio prediction.
-%#% The abbreviation ORFs is used in this section but not previously attributed to unabbreviated word.
+%#% The abbreviation ORFs was used in this section but not previously attributed to unabbreviated word.
 #### Evidence based prediction

 This data-driven approach uses existing and newly generated data to get hints on what regions of a genome encode genes.
 Depending on the type of data, these predictions have more or less predictive power.
 Some commonly used evidence types are:

 - RNA-sequencing data: the most direct form of evidence for what regions of the genome are transcribed.
-As such, RNA-sequencing 'reads' often provide the best form of evidence in identifying splice sites in eukaryotes.
+As such, RNA-sequencing (often abbreviated to RNA-seq) 'reads' often provide the best form of evidence in identifying splice sites in eukaryotes.
 Note that not all transcribed RNA will be translated into proteins, and that therefore not all RNA-sequencing reads are evidence for protein coding genes.
 Distinguishing between protein-coding and non-coding RNA is not always trivial.
 - Homology evidence: Aligning DNA or protein sequences of known genes (from other organisms) is valuable evidence in finding coding regions of the genome.
 Due to the redundancy in the genetic code, it is not trivial to correctly identify splice sites when aligning protein sequences to a genome.
 Homology evidence from closely related organisms leads to higher quality predictions than evidence from distantly related organisms.
 - Whole-genome alignments: this approach uses the annotated genome of a closely related organism to directly identify coding regions in a novel genome.
 For example: whole-genome alignment of mouse and human genomes reveals that large parts of mouse chromosome 2 are homologous to human chromosome 20.
 The alignment procedure results in a direct 1-to-1 mapping of mouse and human genome coordinates, and as such annotation coordinates can be transferred between genomes.